slevin886/Reddit_Stock_Subreddit/README.md

 *(*I define 'virality'  loosely to be the difference between a post with comments below the 24th percentile (< 3 comments) and above the 75th percentile (> 14 comments))*

 Using Reddit's API alongside the PRAW wrapper, I web scraped every post from the 'Stocks' subreddit between September 1st 2017 and February 19 2018 (a total 5566 posts).
-After cleaning the data and selecting meaningful features, I used a logistic regression model to predict whether a post would go viral with 73% accuracy.
+After cleaning the data and selecting meaningful features, I accurately classified 73% of posts as viral or not viral (from a 50% baseline).

 <img src="https://github.com/slevin886/Reddit_Stock_Subreddit/blob/master/images/Picture2.png" height="500" width="500">